ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

     abtr.add_context_property(namespace = 'Alexa.BrightnessController',name = "brightness",value = brightness_value)
 ```

 For instance, a brightness controlling directive for light could be executed and responded by the function above.
-The lambda function will first analyze the directive, extract the information such as the endpoint_id, the correlation_token(which is used in response to Alexa), and the specific actions to be done.
-Then the lambda function will access to the IoT core, update the corresponding attribute information on the appointed virtual device using “update_thing_shadow” function.
-If the updating action is done successfully, lambda will give an acknowledging response to Alexa; else it will give an ErrorResponse.
+The lambda function will first analyze the directive, extract the information such as the ```endpoint_id```, the ```correlation_token``` (which is used in response to Alexa), and the specific actions to be done.
+Then the lambda function will access to the IoT core, update the corresponding attribute information on the appointed virtual device using ```update_thing_shadow``` function.
+If the updating action is done successfully, lambda will give an acknowledging response to Alexa; else it will give an ```ErrorResponse```.

-As mentioned above, the Lambda function is the place to hold Alexa skill.
+As mentioned above, the **Lambda function** is the place to hold **Alexa skill**.
 The codes in the lambda function are basically the essence of the Alexa skill.
 However, to associate a Lambda function and an Alexa smart home skill, several steps need to be done.

-First, create an Alexa smart home skill on [Alexa developer console](https://developer.amazon.com/alexa/console/ask/create-new-skill).
+Firstly, create an Alexa smart home skill on [Alexa developer console](https://developer.amazon.com/alexa/console/ask/create-new-skill).
 https://developer.amazon.com/alexa/console/ask/create-new-skill
 * Fill the Skill name, for instance, silabs_apac_alexa_btmesh_demo
 * Select the “Smart Home” and click “Create skill” button in the top right of this page.